Odin Hartshorn Halvorson

 Science Fiction & Fantasy Author, Poet, educator

-Odin Hartshorn Halvorson is a writer, poet, geek, and hopeful futurist.
+Odin Hartshorn Halvorson is a writer, geek, and hopeful futurist.
 A graduate from Stonecoast MFA, his work has been published in Collective Realms (nominated for the Pushcart prize), Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
 He has also self-published three poetry collections, including a chapbook of ELH Haiku.
 He writes avidly for his Medium.com blog @indubitablyodin, with pieces like Hard Work: The Greatest Con, and “Becoming Superman” The Book All Writers Need to Read receiving critical attention.
 Odin is also slated to be a 2021 speaker at the International Conference for the Fantastic in the Arts where he will present his paper on the importance of geography within secondary worlds.

 Odin in the World

 Odin serves as editor-in-chief for Socrates Cafe on Medium, affiliated with the non-profit organization Socrates Cafe.
 Odin also currently serves as managing editor for the Stonecoast Review.
-Previously, Odin served as the senior editor for the literary magazine Duende before leaving to pursue a Masters degree from the internationally-lauded Stonecoast writing program.
-Duende is dedicated to exploring diverse and unrecognized voices from around the world, especially engaging with overlooked minorities.
+Previously, Odin served as the senior editor for the literary magazine Duende, which is dedicated to exploring diverse and unrecognized voices from around the world, especially engaging with overlooked minorities.

-For six years, Odin directed the audio-video department for the Pacific Zen Institute, a West Coast-based Buddhist organization.
+For six years, Odin directed the audio-video department of the Pacific Zen Institute, a West Coast-based Buddhist organization.

 In 2017 Odin joined the advisory board for the nonprofit Socrates Cafe/Democracy Cafe, an international organization spearheading work related to democracy and the development of open societies.